 Rebecca Watkins, manager at Avocet Court said: “Working with the education team from the hospice has been invaluable to us.
 The training provided has covered a wide range of subject areas and the whole staff team has really benefitted.
 We’ve developed a really good relationship with the hospice which has given us the confidence to better support those approaching the end of life.”

 Sharing skills and learning

 The hospice has also developed a care home alliance to bring together local care home staff to share knowledge and sector updates.
 The alliance also provides the added benefit of tailored training sessions by the hospice in subjects such as breathlessness and medications to further support those working in the sector across east Suffolk.

-Michelle Webster, manager at Cedrus House commented: “Where someone is approaching the end of their life, they often want to spend their final days in the place they normally live, if that is our care home then we can assure them and their families that we can provide the best possible care for them at this time.
-I’m really proud of what we’ve achieved, we have strong focus on nursing care at Cedrus House and this accreditation will have great benefits for the people we care for.”
+Michelle Webster, home manager at Care UK’s Cedrus House, commented: “Where someone is approaching the end of their life, they often want to spend their final days in the place they call home.
+If that is our care home, then we want to ensure we are doing everything in our power to ensure the resident, and their family, has peace of mind that the best possible care will be provided.
+We are very proud to have achieved this accreditation, we have strong focus on nursing care at Cedrus House and being part of this initiative will have great benefits for the people we care for.”